hammerheim-game/hammerheim-rules/5-warbands.md

 Stream of Corruption: Plague Bearers can spew forth a grotesque stream of maggots, entrails and filth.
-This is counted as a shooting attack with a range of 6" and is resolved at Strength 3 with no saves for armour.
+This is counted as a shooting attack with a range of 6" and is resolved at Strength 3 with no saves for armor.
 Demonic: Plague Bearers are Daemons of the lord of disease, Nurgle, and are not made of living flesh but the eternal and unchanging forces of Chaos.
 Therefore they never gain